Mining industry of the Democratic Republic of the Congo: Canada

-At the end of the 2000s, the DRC ranked either first or second-largest among African countries for Canadian mining.
-The Government of Canada reported 28 Canadian mining and exploration companies operating in the D.R.
-Congo between 2001 and 2009, with four carrying out commercial-scale extraction; collectively, these companies' assets in the DRC ranged between Cdn.$161 million in 2003 and $5.2 billion in 2008.
+By the late 2000s, the DRC was either the top or second-leading African destination for Canadian mining activity.
+According to the Canadian government, 28 Canadian firms were involved in mining and exploration in the DRC between 2001 and 2009, with four carrying out commercial-scale extraction; collectively, these companies' assets in the DRC ranged between Cdn.$161 million in 2003 and $5.2 billion in 2008.